-- A sonar sensor detects the position and speed of objects based not he time, frequency and sja[e pf spied waves reflecting off the surfaces. - A sonar device is composed of two subunits: an emitter and a receiving sensor.
-The emitter generates sounds wave that have a frequency above 20 kHz and sound beyond the range of human hearing. - The received listen from the echoes from the emitted sound waves and processes them.
+- A sonar sensor detects the position and speed of objects based on the time and frequency using sounds waves reflecting off the surfaces. - A sonar device is composed of two subunits: an emitter and a receiving sensor.
+The emitter generates sounds wave that have a frequency above 20 kHz (sound beyond the range of human hearing). - ▶ The receiver listens from the echoes from the emitted sound waves and processes them.